 Court decisions involving dads’ rights are made based on the best interests of the children involved.
 When determining who should have access to the children, a court may consider several factors:

 If both parents are stable, sane, and healthy people, they are generally free to work out whatever type of child-sharing agreement and visitation schedule that works best for them.
 However, if one parent is less capable of caring for the children, the court may decide to grant more parental rights to the other.
+A Cumming father’s rights attorney can explain these details more thoroughly during a consultation.

 Many dads worry about whether they will be required to pay child support and how much they could be required to pay.
 Both parents are legally required to care for their children financially, so either parent may be ordered to pay child support regardless of gender.
-Usually, the parent who spends the lesser amount of time with the children makes payments to the other, but a fathers’ rights lawyer in our area could also help in situations where this is not the case.
+Usually, the parent who spends the lesser amount of time with the children makes payments to the other, but a fathers’ rights lawyer in Cumming could also help in situations where this is not the case.

 Dads who pay child support have the right to ask for these payments to be modified if their circumstances change.
 For example, a father may petition the court if he loses his job and has to take one that pays less money.
 Similarly, dads who receive child support can ask a judge to modify the payments if the mother starts earning more money.